Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

 Working with a contractor

-- Start first with the interactive map of contractors who have pledged not to use coal tar sealcoats;
+- Start first with the interactive map of contractors and suppliers who have pledged not to use coal tar sealcoats;

 - Or use the electronic Yellow Pages, searching for “sealcoating” or "driveway contractors" near your city or town;